JaneliaSciComp/JaneliaDataStandards/Definitions.md

 Related terms: "downsampling", "resolution"

 ### "resolution"
-The physical (often spatial) sampling rate of an image.

-A high resolution image will comprise of more samples for the same field of view compared to a low resolution image.
+The spatial sampling rate of an image.
+"Resolution" is synonymous with "spatial resolution" unless otherwise specified (e.g. gray-level resolution, temporal resolution, etc.).
+Usually expressed as the total number of samples (pixels/voxels, etc.) in each dimension of an image.
+For example, a 2-dimensional image with 1000 pixels along the x dimension and 1500 pixels along the y dimension would have a resolution of 1000 x 1500.
+A high resolution image will have more samples than a low resolution image for the same field of view.

-The terms: "spacing", "pixel spacing", "pixel resolution" are commonly used to refer to "resolution".
+The terms "spacing", "pixel spacing", "pixel resolution" are commonly used to refer to "resolution".

 ### "sample"
 A single element of an array or image, located at a particular point in the domain, and